 To arrange for fast (within 7 calendar days) sending the Contractor’s personnel for urgent short-term (not exceeding 30 days) rendering of engineering services under conditions when the Principal considers the matter to be urgent and the above specified terms are not predictable or planned, the procedure of interaction between the Principal and the Contractor is described in Appendix 4.3 The cost of Services rendered by the Contractor’s specialists in this case shall be calculated based on the fact that the reimbursement rate for urgently sent specialists increases by 1,5 (one and a half) time relatively to the rate at usual sending.

-The amount of Services shall be calculated based on the reimbursement rates (grades) for Contractor’s specialists specified in Appendix 17.2multiplied to coefficient 1,5 and approved Timesheet by the Principal as per Appendix 7.2.
-Total Cost of Services per each month shall be confirmed by signing two copies of the “Certificate of Performed Services Acceptance” (Appendix 15) by the Principal.
+The amount of Services shall be calculated based on the reimbursement rates (grades) for Contractor’s specialists specified in Appendix 17 multiplied to coefficient 1,5 and approved Timesheet by the Principal as per Appendix 7.2.
+Total Cost of Services per each month shall be confirmed by signing four copies of the “Certificate of Performed Services Acceptance” (Appendix 15) by the Principal.

 Rendering Services without sending the Contractor’s specialists to IRI

-The cost of the Contractor’s Services on technical and engineering support based on the Principal’s Application shall be calculated as per the type and the scope of Services specified in the Application and cost of the stages described in the relevant Work-order signed by the Parties.
+The cost of the Contractor’s Services on technical and engineering support based on the Principal’s Application (as per Appendix 3) shall be calculated as per the type and the scope of Services specified in the Application and cost of the stages described in the relevant Work-Order signed by the Parties.
 The total cost of the Services per each stage shall be confirmed by signing 2 copies of the “Certificate of Performed Services Acceptance” (Appendix 15) by the Principal.

 Technical and Engineering Support of maintenance and repairs